amosavian/JWSETKit/Sources/JWSETKit/Documentation.docc/Manuals/4-Keys.md

 This protocol defines method to decrypt a cipher-text, which is usually a private or symmetric key.

+### JSONWebSealingKey

+This method defines method to encrypt/decrypt a plain-text with initial vector and resulting an authentication tag, which is asymmetric key.

 ## Implementations

 ### Symmetric